 What skills are needed to succeed as incubator staff and at running accelerator for Earth Observation teams?
 What event participation and networking can offer in the field?

-The report offers information in the field of Earth Observation, how to increase the competence of staff to efficiently work with the area specific business cases, and how to provide high quality services to the teams and companies which are involved in the acceleration program.
+The report offers information in the field of Earth Observation, how to increase the competence of staff to efficiently work with the area specific business cases, and how to provide high quality services to the teams and companies which are involved in the acceleration programme.

 Who is it intended for?